aleph2c/miros/docs/_sources/introduction.rst.txt

 Message passing was an essential and misunderstood part of his original vision.
-As modern OOP (C++) programming languages were developed, their designers parsimoniously moved functions into data structures and called these data/function collections, classes.
-When you constructed one of these Frankenstein structures (a class), it was called instantiation of an object.
-But this term object was a redefinition of Alan Kay's word because its way of message passing could halt and stutter the entire collective system.
+As modern OOP (C++) programming languages were developed, their designers parsimoniously moved functions into data structures and called these data/function collections, **classes**.
+The act of constructing one of these Frankenstein structures (a class), was called "instantiation of an **object**".
+But this object term was a redefinition of Alan Kay's word because its way of message passing could halt and stutter the entire collective system.
 To pass a message using C++, was just to call a function in another object and if the function call had to wait for some IO to come in from a computer peripheral,